-Push thumb piece forward, swing out cylinder and load.
+Push thumb piece forward, swing out cyl-1. inder and load.

-Close cylinder and take position on firing line.
-STAND in a relaxed and comfortable position, feet well apart.
+Close cylinder and take position on firing 2. line.

+line.
+3. STAND in a relaxed and comfortable posi-tion, feet well apart.
 The arm when raised should line naturally with the target.
 If it does not, shift the feet a bit.

-4. HOLD the gun firmly but do not seize it with a "death grip."
+4. HOLD the gun firmly but do not seize it with a "death grip".
 If the knuckles are white, the grip is too tight.

-5. LINE the sights carefully, top of front sight even with top of rear notch, and light equal on both sides of front sight (see illustration).
+5. LINE the sights carefully, top of front sight even with top of rear notch, and light e-qual on both sides of front sight (see illustration).

-SQUEEZE the trigger with trigger finger only, carefully keeping the sights aligned on the target.
+SQUEEZE the trig-6. ger with trigger finger only, carefully keeping only, carefully keeping the sights aligned on the target.
 SQUEEZE is the most important function of shooting.
+A pull or yank on the trigger will of shooting.
 A pull or yank on the trigger will surely disturb alignment and result in a poorly placed shot or a complete miss.
 DO NOT apply the SQUEEZE with the whole hand.
 The squeeze should be applied between the tip and first joint of the trigger finger.
-Slowly at first - speed will develop with practice.
+Slowly at first -speed will develop with practice.
 7. Watch the sights.
 Learn to "call your shots" before looking for them on the target.
 Practice "dry shooting" with empty gun.
 Watch sights when hammer falls.
 If sights jump or duck you are not squeezing the trigger.
+Don't sights when hammer falls.
+It sights jump or duck you are not squeezing the trigger.
 Don't hold the shot too long.
 If the sights don't line up on the target in 15 seconds, take the arm down and rest for a moment.
 Remember, good revolver shots are not born; they are made by careful and consistent practice.